Drew Bledsoe: Personal life

-Bledsoe's parents were school teachers in Ellensburg, Washington.
-His mother was a teacher at Lewis & Clark Middle School, located in Yakima, Washington.
-His father was a coach who ran a football camp in Washington state, and Drew was able to interact with the professional players and coaches who helped his father run the camp.
-He is the fourth cousin once removed of actor, Neal Bledsoe.
+Bledsoe's parents were schoolteachers in Ellensburg, Washington.
+His mother was a teacher at Lewis & Clark Middle School, located in Yakima.
+His father was a coach who ran a football camp in Washington state, and Bledsoe was able to interact with the professional players and coaches who helped his father run the camp.
+He is the fourth cousin once removed of actor Neal Bledsoe.

-The Bledsoe family moved five times before Drew was in sixth grade.
-They finally settled in Walla Walla, Washington, where Bledsoe's father coached football at the high school.
-The only time Drew played a whole season of football without ever starting at quarterback was in seventh grade at Pioneer Junior High.
+The Bledsoe family moved five times before Bledsoe was in sixth grade.
+They finally settled in Walla WallaBledsoe, where Bledsoe's father coached football at the high school.
+The only time Bledsoe played a whole season of football without ever starting at quarterback was in seventh grade at Pioneer Junior High.
 In high school, with his father as his coach, he won numerous awards, including selection to the Western 100 and Washington State Player of the Year.
-Heavily recruited by colleges such as Miami and Washington, he decided to attend Washington State, which was a mere two-hour drive from home.
+Heavily recruited by colleges such as Miami and Washington, he decided to attend Washington State, which was a two-hour drive from home.

-Drew and his wife Maura live in Bend, Oregon, where Maura (née Healy) has family ties, and have four children: sons Stuart, John, Henry, and daughter Healy.
-He coached his sons, Stuart and John, at Summit High School.
+Bledsoe and his wife Maura live in Bend, Oregon, where Maura (née Healy) has family ties.
+They have four children: sons Stuart, John, Henry, and daughter Healy.
+He coached Stuart and John at Summit High School in Bend, where he served as offensive coordinator/quarterbacks coach, during his tenure he helped the team win a State championship in 2015.
 John was a walk-on player on the Washington State football team in 2017.
-Due to Bledsoe's growing wine business, he travels to Walla Walla regularly, sometimes more than once in a given week; he and Maura plan to move to Walla Walla after their youngest child graduates from high school in 2021.

-While playing for the New England Patriots, Bledsoe lived in Bridgewater, Massachusetts and Medfield, Massachusetts; his Medfield house was later purchased by former Major League Baseball player Curt Schilling.
+While playing for the New England Patriots, Bledsoe lived in Bridgewater and Medfield, Massachusetts; his Medfield house was later purchased by former Major League Baseball player Curt Schilling.